 The 2016-2017 Community Investment Process has begun!

 Through United Way of Escambia County's Community Investment process, United Way donors come together to make recommendations on how undesignated donations should be invested in non-profit programs that serve in our communtiy.

-If you are a certified agency partner of United Way and would like to apply for funding through our Community Investment grant process.
+If you are a certified agency partner of United Way, you are now eligible to apply for funding through our Community Investment grant process.
 The application is curently available in the Apricot online portal which can be accessed here:ctk.apricot.info/auth.
 Applications are due by Febuary19th at 5:00 pm.

 If you are a donor to United Way of Escambia County and would like to help in the decision process on how undesignated donations should be invested in local non-profit programs, click here.

-For questions or more information please contact Marlena Lewis at 850.444.7140 or email email@example.com.
+For questions or more information, please contact Stephanie Crandall, Partnership Manager, at 850.444.7140 or email firstname.lastname@example.org

 The United Way workplace campaign has been called one of the greatest social inventions in American history.
 Working together with employers and local volunteers each year, United Way invites people to advance the common good and create opportunities for a better life for all by helping to fund the local programs that provide assistance.